*Updated on 7/14/21*

 Welcome to the first-ever blog post of Writing It Wells!
-My name is Alina Newman and I am a freelance writer (and now blogger!) with the goal of becoming a published author.
+My name is Alina Wells and I am a freelance writer (and now blogger!) with the goal of becoming a published author.
 Creating a blog has been a goal of mine for years.
 I wanted a place where I could share my creative journey and help other writers with theirs.
-If you are thinking about writing or are currently writing, stay tuned!
+If you are thinking about writing or are currently writing, stay tuned.
 This is the right place for you.
 Now that introductions are over, I want to take a minute to tell you why I created this blog, what you'll see content-wise, and a little more about myself and my experience with writing thus far.

 To Write or Not to Write?